Morwenn/cpp-sort/README.md

 * [Sorter traits](doc/sorter-traits.md)

-There are also a few other utilities used by the library and made available to the users, even though they are not sorting-related.
+There are also a few other utilities used by the library and made available to the users, even though they are not explicitly sorting-related.
 You can read about them in the following page:

 * [Miscellaneous utilities](doc/utilities.md)